ayumi-cloud/ga4/README.md

 - [Security](#security-)
 - [License](#license-)

+## October CMS and Summer CMS Support

+This plugin will work out of the box with October CMS.

+For Summer CMS this plugin will be upgraded to take full advantage of the extra features supported by the CMS, below is a brief list of some of these features:

+- The consent will be connected directly to the legal module.
+- As Summer CMS conatins it's own internal analytics that is directly connected to the firewall module.
+GA4 will be a secondary analytics package.
+- Connected to the Import and export settings feature.
+- Connected to the voice actions module.
+- Connected to the machine learning help wizard and search module.
+- Access to all the internal backend themes, including dark and light mode.

 ## GA API's 🛠️

 This Plugin adds GA4 to the backend dashboard and some custom components.
 The plugin uses the new API's: